At a glance

 - statistical purposes.

-Otherwise, the GDPR says that to decide whether a new purpose is compatible (or as the GDPR says, “not incompatible”) with your original purpose you should take into account:
+Otherwise, you need to do a compatibility assessment to decide whether a new purpose is compatible with your original purpose.
+The assessment should take into account:

 - any link between your original purpose and the new purpose;